 The organisation was establishedto link local development initiatives with expertise, resources, information and knowledge.
 Its role is advisory and supportive,

-aiming at building local capacity.
-It works through farmer groups, local development organisations and/or local governments with whom
+aiming at building capacity through joint learning.
+It works through farmer groups, local development organisations and/or local

 - Lessons learned from practical development interventions